It's just the steel... the wood... the motion.

 That means each round is a different, interesting challenge!!

 One round was so fibrous that I buried two wedges in it from each end, then used the super-sharp Fiskars axe that my friend had to cut through all the individual fibers that were still holding the halves together.
-Silly!
+Crazy!

 She gave me a file so I can finally put a new edge on the old maul.
 Notice the top corner, still a little blurry?
 Aeons ago I hit a rock and broke the corner clean off.
 It's been filed so many times since then that it's almost blended in.